 Whether day or night, you can apply these 12 medically safe tactics to make your baby kick.
 A baby might kick as a result of any of the following reasons:

-- According Pregnancy Guides, change of position could make baby to kick, “especially lying on back or belly briefly.”
+7) According to Pregnancy Guides, change of position could make baby to kick, “especially lying on back or belly briefly.”

 Active baby in the womb